 Premium gasoline typically has the highest octane ratings of gasoline that you’ll find at the pump – usually between a 91-93 rating.
 This means that this particular fuel is able to withstand a higher compression and is less likely to detonate at the wrong time (heard as a “knocking” sound in the engine).
 However, it can cost as much as 50 cents per gallon more than regular gas.

-Regular gasoline is the more common fuel that Boulder drivers tend to use in their vehicles.
+Regular gasoline is the more common fuel that Denver drivers tend to use in their vehicles.
 It has a lower octane rating than premium gas – around 87 – and is the cheapest gas at the pump.
 Nevertheless, even though it is the least expensive of the two options, most fuel companies put the same engine cleaning additives in both regular and premium gas.

 There are some general rules to obey where possible: